-2. You don’t have Canadian work experience
+2. Bridging programs help you gain Canadian work experience

 3. You are struggling with language requirements in your trade or profession

 Some occupations can use technical language that you might not be familiar with.
 Bridging programs can help you build your language skills specific to your occupation.